alirezakazemipour/PPO-RND/README.md

                         Number of parallel environments.
   --interval INTERVAL   The interval specifies how often different parameters
                         should be saved and printed, counted by iterations.
-  --do_train             The flag determines whether to train the agent or play
+  --do_test             The flag determines whether to train the agent or play
                         with it.
   --render              The flag determines whether to render each agent or
                         not.